Assembler Hints & Tips

 BCT R0,LOOP_it Loop until done

 This code is best used in it's own little subroutine where the registers get saved on entry and restored on exit.
-The other advantage of using this code is that it doesn't require any assembler macros, so it is usable 'out of the box'.
+The other advantage of using this code is that it does not require any other assembler macros, so it is usable 'out of the box'.

 We have included a link to our PRINTHEX macro that will perform a hex print.
 It will save all registers and restore them on exit.